Hund's coupling-assisted ferromagnetic percolation transition in a multiorbital flat band: Abstract

 \section{Abstract}

-We consider a two-layer multi-orbital system consisting of a $p_x$, $p_y$-orbital honeycomb lattice layer and an $f$-orbital triangular lattice layer with sites aligned with the centers of the honeycomb plaquettes.
-With an appropriately tuned chemical potential difference between these two layers, the system exhibits a flat band with provably ferromagnetic ground states at half filling of the band in the presence of intra-orbital Hubbard interactions and Hund's coupling.
-Away from half filling, the interacting system admits a percolation representation, where the ground state space is spanned by maximum-spin clusters of localized single-particle states.
-A paramagnetic-ferromagnetic transition occurs as the band approaches half filling and the ground states become dominated by states with a large cluster.
+By connecting Hund's physics with flat band physics, we establish an exact result for studying ferromagnetism in a multiorbital system.
+We consider a two-layer model consisting of a $p_x$, $p_y$-orbital honeycomb lattice layer and an $f$-orbital triangular lattice layer with sites aligned with the centers of the honeycomb plaquettes.
+The system features a flat band that admits a percolation representation for an appropriate chemical potential difference between the two layers.
+In this representation, the ground state space is spanned by maximum-spin clusters of localized single-particle states, and averaging over the ground states yields a correlated percolation problem with weights due to the spin degeneracy of the clusters.
+A paramagnetic-ferromagnetic transition occurs as the band approaches half filling and the ground states become dominated by states with a large maximum-spin cluster, as shown by Monte Carlo simulation.